chelseybeck/airflow-dbt/README.md

-# Analytics Pipeline Setup using dbt, Airflow, and Bigquery
+# Analytics Pipeline | dbt, Airflow, and Bigquery

-This repository contains the setup and instructions to run an analytics pipeline locally using Apache Airflow to schedule dbt jobs for a BigQuery warehouse.
+This repository contains a demo with instructions for scheduling an analytics pipeline locally using Apache Airflow to schedule dbt jobs for a BigQuery warehouse.

 We're using Google Cloud Platform (GCP) and BigQuery (BQ) for the purposes of this demo, but if you're familiar with another public cloud or warehouse, you can substitute where applicable (i.e. `dbt-bigquery` -> `dbt-snowflake`).

 ## Getting Started

-### Clone this repo
+### Clone this repo (or fork it if you'd like to contribute)
 Clone the repo and open a terminal from the cloned directory

 ```bash